 Stuffing the tomatoes:-

 Make balls out of the potatoes mixture and fill it into the refrigerated tomatoes.
 Press down carefully.
+Cover with tomato chopped top and insert in a toothpick.
 Repeat the same step till all tomatoes are stuffed.

 Heat a pan and add 1 tsp oil to it.
-Add saunf to the oil and let it spultter.
+Add saunf to the oil and let it splutter.

 Transfer the stuffed tomatoes to the pan and stir carefully so that saunf is coated everywhere.